milesroxas/Flint/README.md

 npm run dev
 ```

-This command installs dependencies, watches for changes in the `src/` folder, and serves your extension files from `./dist/`.
+This command installs dependencies, starts the Vite development server, and serves your extension files.
 Use the displayed URL as the "Development URL" in Webflow Designer's Apps panel to launch your extension.

 ## Build for Distribution